 Learn how irrigation professionals certified by WaterSense labeled programs are helping their customers save water outdoors.
 If you have an irrigation system, use the Directory of Certified Professionals to find a certified professional in your area who can help ensure your system operates efficiently.
-To learn the benefits of hiring a professional certified by a WaterSense labeled program, as well as the questions you should ask, visit Go With a Pro.
+To learn the benefits of hiring a certified irrigation professional and find questions to ask your contractor to ensure you are maximizing the water-efficiency of your system, visit Irrigation With a Pro.

 Whenever possible, Samson demonstrates to his customers how much water and money they are saving by using smart irrigation technologies.
 For example, at a townhouse complex where his company installed a smart controller, a valve malfunctioned only days after a visual inspection of the irrigation system.
 The smart controller detected the leak, shut off, and notified Samson to visit the site, where he repaired the problem.
 If the controller had not detected the broken valve, it probably would not have been noticed for a month or more.
 Based on the watering schedule over the next month, the leak could have wasted as much as 262,440 gallons of water, at a cost of approximately $500.

 - Valerie Silva, Santa Rosa, CA (QWEL Certified)